Hide, Hide other parts, Hide all parts, and Isolate are also available on Android and iOS platforms.

 Use Isolate with individual parts, multiple parts, and groups.

-This command is modal: Isolate/Exit Isolate.
+This command is a toggle: Isolate/Exit isolate.

 Steps